ivallesp/somnium/README.md

 - Write a proper unit-testing set.
 - Integrate with _Travis_.
 - Work on other installation methods.
-- Write at least one exaple for each application.
+- Write at least one example for each application.
 - Research for and implement algorithm enhancements.

 ## Known issues